 Is there a World Cup of sorts?

-The Battle of the Nations is the sports annual international world championship which was first held in 2009 in Kharkiv, Ukraine.
+The Battle of the Nations is the sports annual international world championship that was first held in 2009 in Kharkiv, Ukraine.

-For it’s 10th anniversary, there will be a special event of two teams of 150 fighters taking each other on, the largest battle in the events history.
+For its 10th anniversary, there will be a special event of two teams of 150 fighters taking each other on, the largest pitched battle in the history of the event.

 The Serbian city of Smederevo is due to host the 2019 edition, with over 35 national teams are expected to attend.
-The Northern Lists will no doubt be contributing team members to the showpiece event.
+The Northern Lists will no doubt be contributing team members, with Sheffield represented on the world stage.